wh-iterabb-it/.github/profile/README.md

 You can also join our discord if you ask a member for an invite.

+## We Love Open Source

+Whiterabbit members participates in a number of other organizations, we encourage projects being designed to be open source and learning resources from the start and encourage our members to recommend like projects to contribute to.
+In turn we also encourage those organizations and individuals who have benifit or learned from these resources to share them with others and support our shared goals of learning and inclusivity.

 # Open Source and Free APIs